DiamondLightSource/blueapi/README.md

 Lightweight bluesky-as-a-service wrapper application.
 Also usable as a library.

+Please note it is stylised as blueapi, as opposed to BlueAPI etc.

 Source          | <https://github.com/DiamondLightSource/blueapi>
 :---:           | :---:
 PyPI            | `pip install blueapi`